The original Nerf Jolt EX-1 was first released in 2011 and due to its popularity, it has been re-released several times since with slight variations.

-I wouldn't recommend this a primary Nerf pistol as it obviously isn't going to compete in a battle against bigger guns.
+I wouldn’t recommend this as a primary Nerf pistol as it obviously isn’t going to compete in a battle against bigger guns.
 If you are looking for smaller blasters you can compete with, here are my recommendations for the current best Nerf Pistols.

 Versions and Where to Buy